Distributed Transactions: An Intuitive Deep Dive

 3. Conflict detection happens offline, at the sequencing layer

 Benefit: per-transaction execution is lock-free and local—latency = local compute + log shipping.
+Deterministic execution minimizes the risk that a transaction is completed out of order.

 7. Hybrid Logical Clocks (HLC) & Bounded Time